-For more information about the programme, please visit the program section on the website, or feel free to contact the Director and Graduate Coordinator, Maureen Engel at email@example.com
+For more information about the program, please visit the program section on the website, or feel free to contact the Director and Graduate Coordinator, Maureen Engel at firstname.lastname@example.org

 Please ask us questions, let us call you, or come for a visit!